MikeUchmanowicz/Neat-is-Neat-Senior-Project/README.md

 #### Technical Design Decisions

 Regarding technological decisions, Visual Studio code was chosen as the Intelligent Development Environment for this project due to its simplicity and the Developer’s preference.
 Python was chosen as the language for this app due to its lightweight form, flexibility, and its increasing popularity among Artificial Intelligence developers.
 Django was chosen as the full-stack web application framework for python because of its massive amount of functionality and its increasing popularity.
 Like python, this was also chosen to challenge the developer in learning something new in so little time.
 The NEAT AI library was chosen as the AI for the main python script due to its NeuroEvolutionary take on AI that can learn much faster than other Artificial Intelligence models.
 A relational database like MySQL was chosen over other databases because the developer knows MySQL well and it just so happens that Django plays nicely with Mysql as compared to a Non-relational database like mongoDB, which have very little support in Django.
 This was also tested regardless of research.
 MongoDB is very complicated in Django and research shows that developers prefer using a Relational Database.

+It is worth mentioning that AI learning was a little rough with standard y distance inputs, I had tried different inputs and configurations but nothing came of it.
+Switching the AI's inputs to that of a raycasting algorithm improved the AI's elarning exponentially.

 Out of scope features include: configuration of the AI config file through the webapp, playing against the AI when playing the game, and an additional Game / Game Script to test the AI.
 These features are out of scope due to their being unnecessary to the completion of this project and concept.